Please use the menu below to navigate to any article section:

-For novice buyers and investors, sure, price is important.
+For novice home buyers and investors, sure, price is important.

-However, it’s nowhere near as important as the inherent risks of buying a secondary property.
+However, what they don’t recognise are the inherent risks of buying a secondary property.

 With our property market surging around Australia many buyers are looking to find that rare bargain.

 The truth of the matter is that if you buy a property for a bargain, you will ultimately sell it for a bargain price too as it’s likely to be a secondary property

 It’s usually because the property has a number of issues that put off the majority of potential buyers and drive down its price potential.